dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 ´´´
 Container is not detached so you can see HTTP access logs entries and it is removed once you exit.

+Open `localhost` in your browser to see the app.

+**"There is a way out of every box, a solution to every puzzle..."**

-You will see GET requests similar to this:
+Back in the container, you will see GET requests similar to this:
 ```
 GET / 200 38.482 ms - 290
 GET /stylesheets/style.css 200 4.367 ms - 111